 While the house located south of Gland on Lake Geneva appears to be nothing more than an innocuous suburban villa from the outside, behind its pretty façade there was an anti-tank cannon as well as machine guns.
 Best of all, the house is now a museum and the reconstructed soldier’s mess room upstairs is available for meetings and conferences.

 5) Best setting for spy movies

-While the Swiss authorities have made giant strides to clean up their banking system in recent years, and the Swiss themselves are understandably annoyed about their reputation as little more than a haven for the ill-gotten gains of despots, there is no denying that the country – with its blend of muted glamour, amazing scenery and lingering air of Cold War mystique –remains the spy movie location par excellence.
+While the Swiss authorities have made giant strides to clean up their banking system in recent years, and the Swiss themselves often get annoyed about their reputation as little more than a haven for the ill-gotten gains of despots, there is no denying that the country – with its blend of glamour, amazing scenery and lingering air of Cold War mystique –remains the spy movie location par excellence.

 Whether it is Matt Damon as Jason Bourne picking up a few spare passports in a Zurich bank vault or the George Lazenby-version of James Bond in a ski chase near the iconic Schilthorn restaurant, no spy film is complete without its little piece of Switzerland.